Crisiswastaken/NLM-toolkit/README.md

 - Python 3.8+
 - See `Tools/requirements.txt` for all Python dependencies.
 - Ollama must be installed and running locally for summarization.
+- For PDF export, WeasyPrint and its dependencies must be installed (see https://weasyprint.org/ for platform-specific requirements).

 ## Notes
 - For sentence-based chunking, NLTK's `punkt` tokenizer is used.
 The script will auto-download it if missing.
 - If you use a virtual environment, activate it before installing requirements.
 - Summarization model can be changed in `config.py` without modifying the main script.
+- Markdown to PDF conversion uses WeasyPrint and a GitHub-like CSS for formatting.

 ## License
 See `LICENSE` file.